 Double-check that your ad network report and your Singular report are querying the same dates and using the same cohort periods.

-Note: Some minor discrepancies may be caused by timezone issues.
-The ad network dashboard may display the data based on one timezone (or allow you to configure the timezone) while providing data to Singular based on another timezone.
-This can cause apparent discrepancies when comparing a specific day in Singular to the same day in the network dashboard.
+Timezone issues: The ad network may provide Singular with data from a different timezone than the one they show you in their dashboard.
+This can cause minor discrepancies when comparing a specific day in Singular to the same day in the network dashboard.

 Are any filters applied to your report?